Deep Innovation Protection: Confronting the Credit Assignment Problem in Training Heterogeneous Neural Architectures: Experiments

 \section{Experiments}

-Following the original world model approach~\citep{ha2018recurrent}, in the experiments presented here an agent is trained to solve the car racing tasks, and the more challenging VizDoom task \citep{kempka2016vizdoom} from 64$\times$64 RGB pixel inputs (Fig.~\ref{fig:doom}).
+In the experiments presented here an agent is trained to solve the car racing tasks, and the more challenging VizDoom task \citep{kempka2016vizdoom} from 64$\times$64 RGB pixel inputs (Fig.~\ref{fig:doom}).
+These two tasks were chosen to test the generality of the approach, with one requiring 2D top-down control (\texttt{CarRacing-v0}) and the other task requering the control of an agent from a first-person 3D view (VizDoom).

 In the continuous control task \texttt{CarRacing-v0}~\citep{oleg2016} the agent is presented with a new procedurally generated track every episode, receiving a reward of -0.1 every frame and a reward of +100/$N$ for each visited track tile, where $N$ is the total number of tiles in the track.
 The network controlling the agent (Fig.~\ref{fig:network}) has three outputs to control left/right steering, acceleration and braking.
-Further details on the network model, which is the same for both domains, can be found in the Appendix.
+Training agents in procedurally generated environments has shown to significantly increase their generality and avoid overfitting \cite{risi2020increasing, justesen2018illuminating, zhang2018study, cobbe2018quantifying}.

 In the \texttt{VizDoom:Take\ Cover} task the agent has to try to stay alive for 2,100 timesteps, while avoiding fireballs shot at it by strafing to the left or the right.
 The agent receives a +1 reward for every frame it is alive.
 The network controlling the agent has one output $a$ to control left ($a < -0.3$) and right strafing ($a > 0.3$), or otherwise standing still.
 In this domain, a solution is defined as surviving for over 750 timesteps, averaged across 100 random rollouts \citep{kempka2016vizdoom}.

 Following the NSGA-II approach, individuals for the next generation are determined stochastically through 2-way tournament selection from the 50\% highest ranked individuals in the population (Algorithm~\ref{alg2}).
 No crossover operation was employed.
 The population size was 200.
 Because of the randomness in this domain, we evaluate the top three individuals of each generation one additional time to get a better estimate of the true elite.